Mansions: 2026 Sales

 • Sold for $1.4 million on March 10, 2026 (listed at $1.8 million)

-• The buyer is listed as Reynolda Development Group, an LLC associated with a personal-injury lawyer.
+• The house was demolished by its new owner, Reynolda Development Group, an LLC associated with a personal-injury lawyer.

 • 6 bedrooms, 7 1/2 bathrooms, 6,653 square feet, 2.33 acres